brian8759/TweetVis/README.md

 Use Node.js and express.js to make the back end.
 Use Mongoose as the connection layer between Node.js and MongoDB.
 Use Angular.js to do the front end.

+I used ngRoute to handle different views.
+So far, three views, they are, "listing all tweets in the DB", "listing the detail info of certain tweet" and "visualizing the tweets' GEO in the google map"
+So far, I have used UI Boottrap to implement the pagination.
+And I combine the pagination with user defined query and the sorting method.

+Besides, I have used the angular-google-maps to show the tweets' geo location.
+The markers will be clustered at the first time.
+Then user can click it and zoom into the detail part.
+If user click the marker, the info window will show the detail part of the tweet.